julemagne/coursyl-improvements/README.md

 * Big-ish features
   * Students can submit daily questions.
   * Ordering meeting_lessons within a meeting
-  * When creating a new course, allow for copying policies, etc over from exiting courses.
   * Instructors can make assignment submissions for students
   * Report of all grades for one student
   * Allow omit questions and omit assignments to remove them from numerator and denominator.